My Story

 License and Certificate

-I have practiced professionally in Ohio, New Jersey and now Illinois.
-I currently hold independent clinical counseling licenses in New Jersey (#37PC00315400) and Illinois (#180.006314) and am a Nationally Certified Counselor (#205536).
+I have practiced professionally in Ohio, New Jersey, Illinois and Michigan.
+I currently hold active independent clinical counseling licenses in Illinois (#180.006314) and Michigan (#6401014960) and am a Nationally Certified Counselor (#205536).

 My Work Story